wochoa98/APCCASINO2019/README.md

 ## Known Bugs

 When running a simulation with a large amount of rounds, sometimes go fish will get stuck in a loop.
 We currently do not know the cause of this bug.

+Sometimes the percentages of profit for the casino do not add up properly.
+We currently do not know the cause of this bug.